zjkiza/unit-test-array/README.md

 }
 ```

-##Assertions
+## Assertions

-If the array $actual is part of an array $expect.
+Verifies the action array $actual is part of an array $expect.
 Checks if are of the same type.

 ``
 public function assertArraySubsetSame(array $expect , array $actual): void
 ``

-If the array $actual is part of an array $expect.
+Verifies the action array $actual is part of an array $expect.
 Checks if are is equal after type juggling.

 ``
 public function assertArraySubsetEqual(array $expect , array $actual): void
 ``

-If there are the same keys in the array.
+Verifies the action of there are the same keys in the array.

 ``
 public function assertArrayEqualsKeys(array $expect, array  $actual): void
 ``

-Finds a part of an array in a multidimensional array.
+Verifies whether the array is fragment in some part of the array.

 ``
 public function assertArrayFragmentSame(array $expect , array $actual, string $columnName, string $needle): void